sohelamin/crud-generator/README.md

 - --pagination=25 : The amount of models per page for index pages.
 - --indexes : The fields to add an index to. append "#unique" to a field name to add a unique index
 - --foreign-keys= : Any foreign keys for the table. e.g. --foreign-keys="owner_id#id#owners" where owner_id is the column name, id is the name of the field on the foreign table, and owners is the name of the foreign table
+- --form-validation= : Validation for html form "my_col_name#validationRulesAsUsedInValidateFunction" e.g. "title#min:10|max:30|required" - See https://laravel.com/docs/master/validation#available-validation-rules
 - --relationships= : The relationships for the model. e.g. --relationships="comments#hasMany#App\Comment" in the format "relationshipname#type#args|SeparatedBy|Pipes"
-- --required-fields= : Required fields.
-These fields will be set to not null, and also receive a required in the forms
+- --required-fields= : Required fields for the table.
+These fields will be set to not null, and other fields will be nullable.
+Note, required will not be set on form fields, you must define that manually
 - --localize=no : Localize the generated files? yes|no.
 - --locales=en : Locales to create lang files for.